Sprint vs. Straight Talk: Unlimited Battle

 Sprint – To avail unlimited data, you will have to cash out at least $69 per month.
 However, with this, you are getting an excellent speed of consistent 1-2 Mbps.
 Though more expensive this usually throws in a cheaper and more sophisticated smartphone than one that is available from Straight Talk.

 Mobile optimized – video streams at up to 480p+ resolution, music at up to 500kbps, streaming cloud gaming at up to 2 Mbps and unlimited 4G LTE for everything else.
 Data deprioritization applies during congestion.
-Pricing shown with $5/mo/line AutoPay discount applied to 2 invoices.
-Accts without an active handset will incur $25/mo charge.
+Pricing is shown with $5/mo/line AutoPay discount applied to 2 invoices.
+Accts without an active handset will incur a $25/mo charge.
 Other monthly charges apply.**

 Straight Talk – Straight Talk’s unlimited call and data is available for $45 per month or $499 per year and can further be reduced by a Straight Talk promo code.
 However, you are only getting low internet speeds of 80 Kbps – 120 Kbps.